 In most cases an informal estate agent’s valuation is sufficient.

 Do exchange rates make it more expensive to sell property in Spain?

 When you are converting from one currency to another the difference between one exchange rate and another can literally make a difference of thousands of pounds on your purchase.

-We are not banks or currency dealers, but would recommend that you investigate the cheapest way of sending your money abroad.
+We are not a bank or currency dealer, but would recommend that you investigate the cheapest way of sending your money abroad.
 If you would like we can put you in contact with currency dealers that we know will give you a good exchange rate and a good service.

 Currency dealers have increasingly sophisticated products.
 You can agree rates for the future.
 You can get them advising you when to buy or agreeing to buy for you when the rate hits a certain level.
 You can even agree a fixed rate for longer periods of time if you make regular payments abroad (for example for a mortgage or moving your pension money).

-We work with currency dealers who can give you a good exchange rate for your purchase and whom we have known for years.
+We work with currency brokers who can give you a good exchange rate for your purchase and whom we have known for years.
 We will normally receive a commission for introducing them to you.
-This does not cost you anything more as they are simply paying us part of what they make.
+This does not cost you anything more as they pay us part of what they make.
 This commission is costed into our overall charges for providing our services.